Leica T versus Leica D-LUX Typ 109

 - More affordable: Was introduced at a lower price, despite coming with a build-in lens.

 - More modern: Was introduced somewhat (4 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the T Typ 701 emerges as the winner of the contest (10 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the T Typ 701 comes out slightly ahead of the D-LUX Typ 109 (10 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the T Typ 701 or the D-LUX Typ 109.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.